PkmnDevs/pokemon-essentials/README.md

 2. If you are going to edit a new map, find a blank map in the list.
 Note it's ID.
 Post in the Map Claiming discord channel: `Claiming MapXXX for <map name> [in <parent map ID + name>]` (Make sure no one else has already claimed it!
 Ex: "Claiming Map069 for PokeCenter in Map050 - Pallet Town")

-3. Make your edits. __DO NOT MOVE THE MAPS AROUND__.
-(Like, in the editor, do not drag them and organize them).
+3. Make your edits. __DO NOT MOVE THE MAPS AROUND OR NAME THEM__.
+(Like, in the editor, do not drag them and organize them) (However, you CAN change the Tileset, Width/Height, and BGM/BGS in the Map Properties.).
 Commit and Push up changes to your own branch as much as you want.

 4. When you are ready to push your personal branch to _pkmn-accord-dev_, first Pull from _pkmn-accord-dev_.
 (In Github Remote Desktop App: While on your branch, click on the "Branch" tab in the taskbar.
 Select "Compare to Branch".
 Select the _pkmn-accord-dev_ branch.
 Choose to make a merge commit to pull dev into your branch.
 If there are merge conflicts, they should only be on MapInfo.rxdata and/or Systems.rxdata.
 Select to keep your branch's version for both resolution steps.)